sib-swiss/first-steps-with-R-training/README.md

 ## prerequisite installation

-To follow this course, make sure yu have [R](https://www.r-project.org/) and [Rstudio](https://www.rstudio.com/) installed beforehand.
+To follow this course, make sure you have [R](https://www.r-project.org/) and [Rstudio](https://www.rstudio.com/) installed beforehand.

 ## course material organization

-The course material in parts corresponding to the 2 days of the course.
+The course material is organized in parts corresponding to the 2 days of the course.

 The slides provided contain both theory and hands-on practice session instructions.

-The data used in the practicals can be found in the data [`course_datasets/`](course_datasets/) foler, and solutions codes can be found in the [`solutions/`](solutions/) folder (NB: practise session 1 and 2 do not have associated code).
+The data used in the practicals can be found in the data [`course_datasets/`](course_datasets/) folder, and solutions codes can be found in the [`solutions/`](solutions/) folder (NB: practise session 1 and 2 do not have associated code).

  * [Day 1 slides](slides/First-steps-with-R_day1.pdf) covers the most basic aspects
  	* first contact with the language and software
- 	* most common data type in R
+ 	* most common data types in R
  	* reading and writing data files with R
- * [Day 2 - morning slides](First-steps-with-R_day2_morning.pdf) discusses visualization in R and how to create and customize simple yet efficient graphics from your data
+ * [Day 2 - morning slides](First-steps-with-R_day2_morning.pdf) discusses visualization in R and how to create and customize simple, yet efficient, graphics from your data
  * [Day 2 - afternoon slides](First-steps-with-R_day2_afternoon.pdf) introduces how to perform statistical analysis in R (be warned: this is not a statistics course and only aims to show how the language deals with it)